ansgarwiechers/vbsdoc/README.txt

           HTML Help Workshop)
   /i      Read input files from SOURCE.
 Can be either a file or a
           directory. (required)
-  /l      Create localized output [de,en].
+  /l      Generate localized output [de,en].
 Default language is en.
-  /o      Generate output files in DOC_DIR. (required) /p      Use NAME as the project name.
+  /o      Create output files in DOC_DIR. (required) /p      Use NAME as the project name.
   /q      Don't print warnings.
 Ignored if debug messages are enabled.

 Output Format
 -------------
-The documentation is generated in HTML format inside the DOC_DIR directory (see above).
+The documentation is generated in XHTML format inside the DOC_DIR directory (see above).
 For each source file a sub-directory with the same name (without the extension "vbs") is created, that contains one or more documentation files.
 One documentation file for the global